 You can start saving now and save for more than one goal at a time.
 Retirement should be among the highest priorities, even higher than saving for a child's college education.
 You and your child and borrow money to pay for college but you can't borrow money for retirement.
 Setting good savings habits for yourself and teaching your children about saving money will better equip them for the future.
 Studies show that by modeling good practices for building your savings now, your children are more likely to save for their own financial future.
 When you start your savings plan, don't start out with one that is too stringent or you risk setting yourself up for failure.
 The most important point is to start saving so it becomes a habit and second nature to you.
 America Saves Week (February 19-25) is coming so why not start a month earlier?
 America Saves Week is a national campaign to encourage Americans to save money, reduce debt, and build wealth.
 One of the best ways to save is setting up a direct deposit account and having a percentage of your paycheck transferred into this account automatically.
 You probably already have direct deposit set up with a checking account and are having 100 percent of your paycheck deposited into this account.
 Set up a second account (a savings or money market account is probably best) and place 1 percent, 5 percent, 10 percent or any percentage of your check into this account.
 Remember the most important thing to is to set up an amount that won't put too much hardship on you and your family.
 One good piece of advice is to begin with a small percentage (say 5%) and increase it one percent per month until you reach your goal.
 If you would like to save 10% per month, starting with 5 percent and gradually increasing it one percent per month can be less abrupt and will help ease you into a savings plan that will work for the long term.
 Explore Other Savings Account Offers

-Apple Bank Savings Account Rates
+Countrywide Bank 3.75% Online Savings Account

-San Diego Savings Account Rates
+Savings Account Rates and the Savings Rate

 |